2024-25 Catalogs

 • A minimum grade of C- is required for courses taken for the major.

-• Complete 15 hours of coursework in this section.
+• Complete 15 hours of coursework in either Natural Dimensions courses or Social-Cultural Dimensions courses.

 • The course levels will be determined by the academic advisor.